[Updated 1 Nov 2019]

 About 3 hours away from Queenstown is one of New Zealand's most spectacular natural sights, the Milford Sound ☺️ This beautiful fjord was once carved out by glaciers during the ice ages and you can now admire it in all its glory!

-#HHWT Tip: Heading to other parts of New Zealand too?
-Then read our Muslim-friendly itinerary to conquering NZ’s south island!
+to other parts of New Zealand too?
+Then readour 8D7N Muslim-friendly itinerary to conquering NZ's South Island

 Home to a piece of ancient history and architecture, Istanbul is the perfect blend of East and West.
 This Turkish city located on the crossroads between Europe and Asia also has many important Islamic sights, making it perfect for a trip to treat your parents.